 SUMMARY: Once an APS hearing is scheduled, a Los Angeles DMV hearing officer is appointed and all decisions about continuances are up to him or her.
-A request for a continuance have to be put in writing and faxed to the DMV as soon as a reason for the continuance is learned.
+A request for a continuance has to be put in writing and faxed to the DMV as soon as a reason for the continuance is learned.
 For example, if a necessary witness is not available to testify for the hearing, a request to continue the hearing should be faxed to the hearing officer stating that (1) a necessary witness is not available on the day of the hearing and (2) the respondent only learned about the unavailability recently.

 “When seeking a continuance, a party shall apply for the continuance within 10 working days following the time the party discovered or reasonably should have discovered the event or occurrence which establishes the good cause for the continuance.
-A continuance may be granted for good cause after the 10 working days have lapsed if the party seeking the continuance is not responsible for and has made a good faith effort to prevent the condition or event establishing the good cause.”
+A continuance may be granted for a good cause after the 10 working days have lapsed if the party seeking the continuance is not responsible for and has made a good faith effort to prevent the condition or event establishing the good cause.”

 Also, California Government Code Section 11450.20 states that a party requesting a continuance based upon the failure of a witness to appear must prove that a subpoena was issued and served.

-Case law also explain that an officer being on vacation is not a good enough reason for a continuance (Arnett v.
-Office of Admin Hearings 49 Cal.App.4th 332), and dumping discovery at the last minute on respondent is a good enough reason for a continuance (Petrus v.
+Case law also explains that an officer being on vacation is not a good enough reason for a continuance (Arnett v.
+Office of Admin Hearings 49 Cal.App.4th 332), and dumping discovery at the last minute on the respondent is a good enough reason for a continuance (Petrus v.
 DMV April 2011 decision).

 Sometimes discovery can be obtained from the police website.
 Penal Code section 13650 mandates for the police makes manuals available on their website.